-Xeiam LLC was formed in 2010 as a legal entity and joint venture of
+Xeiam LLC was formed in 2010 as a joint venture of

 Tim Molter and Alex Nugent to encompass several Java open-source

 projects which were created at the time.
 Our open source projects Yank, Sundial, and XChart form a

 core set of tools (data management, scheduling, and charting), which

 can be used to form a basic backbone of larger applications.
 While

 these tools already existed in one form or another, we wanted less